PlainOldPants's Shader Presets

 Important notice regarding my original post and this thread

 I am finally able to edit this first post.
 At the time that I made this initial post, I was pulling an all-nighter, thinking I’d been working on my project for too long without being active on the forums or having a dedicated thread for my work.
 “Real Consumer Color CRT Shader Presets” was a bit of a misnomer; this is really more like an NTSC emulation setup that I’ve put together specifically for the NES and Genesis, which is then appended onto an essentially blank CRT shader.
-It’s “Real Consumer Color” because I looked up the data sheets of real NTSC jungle chips and used their data for the colors, which gave a result that was a lot closer to my real hardware.
+I kept saying “real” to really emphasize that it was aiming for accuracy to the real hardware, including the original console’s video signal and a CRT’s color corrections, in contrast to other projects which don’t take it quite as seriously, but at the time, I didn’t realize quite how much was needed to do that.

 Original post below, with my newbie self’s overconfidence, and a lot of information overload that has little to do with my latest work